MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Meta-Learning Problem and Inference Targets

-\begin{remark}[\textbf{Identifiability}] When considering the infinite-sample regime where the posterior is dominated by likelihood, the existing identification results for non-Bayesian methods (e.g., \citet{brouillard2020_diff_interv}) can be applied to conclude that both $\biA$ and $\bim_{t}$ are identifiable under the ANM assumption in \Cref{subsec-causal-disc}.
-In some exceptional cases (e.g., linear Gaussian ANMs), the causal graph can be identified only up to the I-MEC \cite{tian_and_pearl2001_IMEC}. \end{remark}
+\begin{remark}[\textbf{Identifiability under infinite sample regime}] Since the posterior is dominated by likelihood in this regime, we can directly apply the existing well-established identifiability results for causal discovery from multiple environments (e.g., \citet{brouillard2020_diff_interv}) to show that both $\biA$ and $\bim_{t}$ are \textbf{identifiable}.
+If functional assumptions like ANMs do not hold, the causal graph can be identified only up to the I-MEC \citep{tian_and_pearl2001_IMEC}; we empirically investigate the performance of our method in such cases (\cref{appendix-linear-gaussian}). \end{remark}

+\begin{remark}[\textbf{Difficulty of finite-sample guarantees}] Due to the absence of meta-learning theory on its nonconvex, non-smooth, and bi-level optimization problem, establishing the consistency of finite-sample estimates (e.g., the estimated causal graph structure) is highly non-trivial.
+Given that recent neural-network-based approaches also lack such finite-sample guarantees \citep{brouillard2020_diff_interv,bacadi_hagele_2023}, we regard this as out of scope for this paper. \end{remark}